IRS Form 8606 Instructions

 If this applies to you, then here’s what you should include for each line.

-Line 1: Nondeductible traditional IRA contributions.
+Line 1: Nondeductible Traditional IRA Contributions

 You’ll include all nondeductible traditional IRA contributions for the tax year here.
 The tax year includes up to the filing deadline.
-So for 2023 (filing in 2024), you could include any nondeductible IRA contribution made from January 1, 2024 through April 18, 2024 (2023 tax filing deadline).

-Line 2: Basis in traditional IRAs
+Line 2: Basis In Traditional IRAs

 This is basis that will transfer from previous tax years.
 If this is your first year filing Form 8606, then this number will probably be zero.